pret/pokeemerald/README.md

 * TMs & HMs
 * Key Items

-However, it disables the different bag sprites until I'm able to get new ones for the new pockets.
+However, it reuses the original pocket sprites until I'm able to get new ones for the new pockets.

 To-Do:
 * New bag sprites.